VaclavDedik/jboss-seam/distribution/src/main/assembly/readme.txt

 Notes for this release
 ----------------------

-Be warned that JBoss Embedded is LEGACY runtime.
-Description below is still working but is not supported.
+Be warned that JBoss Embedded is LEGACY runtime and is not in Seam 2.3 distribution anymore

-Running the examples with embedded JBoss on Tomcat 6 requires the following additional JARs to be updated/added to the Tomcat lib directory after normal embedded JBoss embedded install

-lib/test/hibernate-all.jar
-lib/test/thirdparty-all.jar
-lib/slf4j-api.jar
-lib/sl4j-log4j12.jar
-lib/hsqldb.jar